advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 self-optimizes faster the more units there are, so choosing the right architecture in the beginning yields larger returns on investment in the end.

-This means evolutionary algorithms might vastly reduce the cost of fixing climate change, because of the reduced complexity within each unit, and the increasing optimizations with scale.
+This means evolutionary algorithms might reduce the cost of fixing climate change, because of the reduced complexity within each unit, and the optimization benefits increasing with scale.

+Another benefit is that one does not need to design the whole system upfront.
+Just give it general abilities for input/output to perform the tasks that are needed.
+This reduces cost in the planning and prototyping phase, which allows more planning and prototyping for the same amount of investment, enabling a more secure and capable system.